Brunch & Batter

 Serving suggestions

-Artisan toasts like this can stand on their own as a main course for brunch, or can be paired with a light salad, or soft-boiled eggs.
+Blueberry toast can stand on its own as a main course for brunch, or can be paired with a light salad or soft-boiled eggs.
+It borders on dessert, so choose your sides wisely.

 Storage